Ch33z3head/Crypto/README.md

 # Overiew
 This repository contains the project deliverables to satisfy the assignment requirements for the Applied Cryptography class.

 **Project 1** - Attempt to decrypt five cipher texts.
-This is accomplished by performing analysis to determine the type of encryption algorithm that was used and then craft a python script to decrpyt the cipher text and generate the decrypted plain text.
+This is accomplished by performing analysis on the cipher text to determine the type of encryption algorithm  was used and then craft a python script to decrpyt the cipher text and generate the decrypted plain text.

 **Project 2** - Craft a python script to encrypt and decrypt an image using the AES modes.